Irvise/Documents/README.md

 They are mostly to help myself, but drop me a message if you found them useful.

 ## Chuletas
-Mostly written in Spanish, see its own README
+Written in Spanish, see its own README.

 ## Talks(Charlas)
 Resources of the talks I give.
 Mostly presentations.